 Health and Medical History

 Each parent's health, medical history, and family medical history affects their individual premium.
-Pregnancy is generally not an issue for life insurance applications, but some insurers may defer income protection applications until after birth.
-Disclose all conditions honestly to avoid claim issues.
+Pregnancy is generally not an issue for term life applications, but some insurers may defer income protection until after birth.
+Full and honest disclosure of all conditions is essential to avoid claim issues.

 📋